MariaDB/metrics/pull-requests/README.md

 This tool gets the PR counts for 2022 and stores them in `prs-<START>..<END>.csv`.
 There is rate-limit handling built in because some calls are only allowed to do 30 requests per minute.
 It will also pause and retry upon 500 server errors.

-To execute this you will need a GitHub token from <https://github.com/settings/tokens/new> and set this as the environment variable `GITHUB_TOKEN`.
+To execute this you will need a GitHub token from <https://github.com/settings/tokens/new> and set this as the environment variable `GH_TOKEN`.
 You need to provide a date range using week numbers.
 For example, to generate a 2022 report:

 ```
 ./get_prs.py 2022-W1 2022-W52